Theodosia Burr Alston: Marriage to Joseph Alston

 In 1801, Theodosia married Joseph Alston, a wealthy landowner from South Carolina.
 They honeymooned at Niagara Falls, the first recorded couple to do so.
 It has been conjectured that there was more than romance involved in this union.
 Burr agonized intensely and daily about money matters, particularly as to how he would hold on to the Richmond Hill estate.
 It is thought that his daughter's tie to a member of the Southern gentry might relieve him of some of his financial burdens.
 The marriage to Alston meant that Theo would become prominent.
 Her letters to her father indicated that she had formed an affectionate alliance with her husband.
 The couple's son, Aaron Burr Alston, was born in 1802.

 Following the baby's birth, Alston's health became fragile.
-She made trips to Saratoga Springs, and Ballston Spa, New York, in an effort to restore her health.
+She made trips to Saratoga Springs and Ballston Spa, New York, to restore her health.
 She also visited her father and accompanied him to Ohio in the summer of 1806, along with her son.
 There, Aaron met with an Irishman, Harman Blennerhassett, who had an island estate in the Ohio River in what is now West Virginia.
 The two men made plans which were later joined by General James Wilkinson; however, what exactly those plans were is not definitively known due to lack of supporting evidence for any of the popular allegations.

 Trial of Aaron Burr

 In the spring of 1807, Burr was arrested for treason.
 During his trial in Richmond, Virginia, Alston was with him, providing comfort and support.
 Burr was acquitted of the charges against him but left for Europe, where he remained for four years.

-While her father remained in exile, Alston acted as his agent in the U.S., raising money which she sent to him, and transmitting messages.
+While her father remained in exile, Alston acted as his agent in the U.S., raising money that she sent to him, and transmitting messages.
 Alston wrote letters to Secretary of the Treasury Albert Gallatin and to Dolley Madison in an effort to secure a smooth return for her father.

 Alston's son succumbed to malaria and died on June 30, 1812, at age ten.
 The resulting anguish affected her health, to the point of preventing her from traveling to New York upon her father's return from Europe in July 1812.
 Unable to join him, she had to wait until December before she could make the journey.